 - 2.1 A student who has met the pass standard of 40% in a minimum of 45 credits during Level Zero shall be eligible to resit any module assessment component below the progression standard up to maximum of 120 credits.
-The actual amount of resit opportunity shall be determined by the Board of Examiners. - 2.2 Module marks shall be capped at 40% following successful reassessment (except where the original mark is above the 40% pass standard when that mark shall stand) but for the purposes of calculating whether a student, on

-- resitting, has met the progression standard the overall merit mark for the module shall be used. - 2.3 A student who fails to achieve the progression standard following reassessment may be offered one opportunity to retake the whole of Level Zero during the next academic year. - 2.4 The Board of Examiners may award a Foundation Year Certificate to a student who has exhausted all reassessment opportunities and has not achieved the progression standard but has met the pass standard in 120 credits or to a student who has achieved the progression standard in 120 credits but who chooses not to continue on the programme.
+The actual amount of resit opportunity shall be determined by the Board of Examiners. - 2.2 Module marks shall be capped at 40% following successful reassessment (except where the original mark is above the 40% pass standard when that mark shall stand) but for the purposes of calculating whether a student, on resitting, has met the progression standard the overall merit mark for the module shall be used. - 2.3 A student who fails to achieve the progression standard following reassessment will be offered one opportunity to retake modules that are failed or where they do not meet the specific subject-based additional progression requirements during the next academic year. - 2.4 The Board of Examiners may award a Foundation Year Certificate to a student who has exhausted all reassessment opportunities and has not achieved the progression standard but has met the pass standard in 120 credits or to a student who has achieved the progression standard in 120 credits but who chooses not to continue on the programme.